masc-ucsc/livehd/docs/CreateJson.md

 ![alt text](https://users.soe.ucsc.edu/~crhilber/net_v_edges.png)

-In the above circuit, we have input ports "Axx" and "Bxx", both which output 8-bit digital signals.
+In the above circuit, we have input ports "Axx" and "Bxx", both of which output 8-bit digital signals.
 These two signals feed two separate adders.

 In a net-based architecture, we have 16 nets: Axx[7:0] and Bxx[7:0].

-In a bus-based architecture, we have 4 edges:
+However, In a bus-based architecture, we have 4 edges:
 1. An edge connecting Axx to the top adder.
 2. Axx to the bottom adder.
 3. Bxx to the top adder.
 4. Bxx to the bottom adder.

-1 and 2 will have the same driver pin (same for 3 and 4), but 1 and 3 will have the same sink pin (same for 2 and 4).
+1 and 2 will have the same driver pin (as would 3 and 4), but 1 and 3 will have the same sink pin (as would 2 and 4).

 In addition to the above, if we either truncate or concatenate nets in Verilog, we must instantiate a Pick_Op or a Join_Op, respectively.
 Observe the following Verilog snippet: